HL7/cqf-measures/pages/using-cql.md

 In this example for negation rationale, the logic looks for a member of the value set "Medical Reason" as the rationale for not administering any of the anticoagulant and antiplatelet medications specified in the "Antithrombotic Therapy" value set.
-To report Antithrombotic Therapy Not Administered, this is done by referencing URI of the "Antithrombotic Therapy" value set using the [value set extension](http://hl7.org/fhir/extension-valueset-reference.html) to indicate providers did not administer any of the medications in the "Antithrombotic Therapy" value set.
+To report Antithrombotic Therapy Not Administered, this is done by referencing the URI of the "Antithrombotic Therapy" value set using the [value set extension](http://hl7.org/fhir/extension-valueset-reference.html) to indicate providers did not administer any of the medications in the "Antithrombotic Therapy" value set.
 By referencing the value set URI to negate the entire value set rather than reporting a specific member code from the value set, clinicians are